Changing or Correcting a Birth Record

 Court-Ordered Correction of Birth Record

 Court-Ordered Corrections can be done at any Ohio Probate Court.
 It can be used to correct any errors and/or mistakes on the original birth record.
 In some cases it can also add any missing information.
 Please contact the Probate Court in the county that you reside in for more information.
+In order to comply with the court decision in Ray v.
+McCloud, Case # 2:18-cv-00272, the Ohio Department of Health will make changes to the sex marker on a birth certificate with a probate court order.

 Birth Affidavits can only be used to correct minor spelling and data entry errors on the original birth record.
 The birth affidavit form cannot be used to change race, gender, or any names for the child or parents that are already listed on the original birth record.
 Also, the birth affidavit CANNOT be used along with adoption or paternity paperwork.

-Click here to print the birth affidavit.
+Print the birth affidavit.
 Once the birth affidavit is completed and notarized, it can be mailed to the address at the bottom of this page.
 Once the birth affidavit is accepted by our office, a footnote will appear on the birth record indicating what item or items were added and/or corrected.

 Legal Name Change